 Test Latency With Ping

-Ping is a quick, simple and effective tool to measure the network latency.
+Ping is a quick, simple, and effective tool to measure network latency.
 It is inbuilt in every computer and works on IMCP (Internet Control Message Protocol).

 Typically, the network administrator uses ping to measure the network latency quickly, as it does not require any additional software.

 - Go to the command prompt

 After you run the command, your computer sends 32 bytes of data to the siteurl, and calculates the time it takes to receive the response from the server.

 As helpful and quick Ping is, it does not have a function to fix the issue or to pinpoint the bottlenecks.
 But other tools can help you in recognizing the problems.

 Test Network Latency with Online Tools: